zhu-yifang/cs393_ext2/Readme.md

 #### Next steps

-Unfortunately, we did not have enough time to finish implementating `mkdir`.
+Unfortunately, we did not have enough time to finish implementing `mkdir`.
 We believe the next step would be to initialize a new `DirectoryEntry` with `first_unallocated_inode`.
 There is currently an error in our code because the `name` attribute of `DirectoryEntry` is of type `NulStr`, which causes an error:
 ```
 the size for values of type `null_terminated::Opaque` cannot be known at compilation time
 within `DirectoryEntry`, the trait `Sized` is not implemented for `null_terminated::Opaque`